hvieira/robot_movement_simulator/README.md

 right by 90 degrees (R)
 - If a robot moves off the grid, it is marked as ‘lost’ and its last valid grid position and orientation is recorded
-- Going from x -> x + 1 is in the easterly direction, and y -> y + 1 is in the northerly
-direction. i.e. (0, 0) represents the south-west corner of the grid

 ## Input format